Prevention and Security Measures against the Corona Virus

 For all group’s social rooms, we will mark a maximum number of people who are allowed to stay at the same time in order to avoid overcrowding.

 Code of conduct in the institute

 Cover nose and mouth: Since April 28, 2020, a general obligation to cover mouth and nose inside the Institute is in place.
 This rule applies to all areas of the institute, including work in the laboratories, except when people are alone in laboratories and offices.
 The mask may only be taken off then and during meals.
 We provide all employees with a mask, which they can pick up at the gate in the morning.
 Always disinfect your hands before touching and putting on a mask.
-We currently have enough masks in stock to provide employees at the institute with a new mask every day.
-Nevertheless, we welcome employees bringing their own masks.

 Important note: Don't misjudge the safety of masks.
 The virus can still be transmitted if the distance rules are no longer observed.
 For maximum protection, keep your distance and wear masks.

 Distance regulations: Keep your distance to other people, at least 1.5 metres better two metres if you are talking to people.
 This applies especially to the lunch breaks on the terrace, when you are not wearing a mask.
 It is perfectly okay and desired to keep others at a distance during meetings!
 This is our new rule of politeness in dealing with each other.
 You should refrain from "shaking hands" when greeting people.

 Cafeteria operation/lunch break: With the new and stricter Corona regulations in Bavaria coming into effect on the 11th of Januar, our canteen has to close its doors.
 Please refrain from taking any kind of drinks and meals in the cafeteria as well as in the communication zone.
 Please take your lunch alone and ideally in your office.
 Please adhere to these rules for the time being in order to protect others and support the effectiveness of these regulations.